stevecrozz/lithostech.com/_posts/2024-02-18-improved-garage-door-automation.markdown

 I found the Shelly Uni after having played with a few other devices in the Shelly ecosystem.
 These devices are excellent.
-They are easy to set up via captive wifi portal.
+They are easy to set up via captive WiFi portal.
 They of course join your WiFi network.
-They can be controlled locally with no cloud services via their own built-in webservers, HomeAssistant, or other local message systems.
+They can be controlled locally with no cloud services via their own built-in web servers, HomeAssistant, or other local message systems.
 I have nothing but good things to say about my experience with these devices.
 {%